Dream Horse

 Dream Horse is a 2020 sports comedy-drama film directed by Euros Lyn from a screenplay by Neil McKay.
 The film stars Toni Collette, Damian Lewis, Owen Teale, Joanna Page, Karl Johnson, Steffan Rhodri, Anthony O'Donnell, Nicholas Farrell, and Siân Phillips, and follows the true story of Dream Alliance, a horse that raced in the Welsh Grand National.
 It had previously been the subject of the documentary, Dark Horse: The Incredible True Story of Dream Alliance.

+The film tells the true story of Dream Alliance, an unlikely race horse bred by Welsh barmaid and cashier Jan Vokes.
+With very little money and no experience, she convinces her neighbours to chip in a bit each week to help raise Dream in the hopes he can compete with the racing elites.
+Dream rises through the ranks with grit and determination and goes on to race in the Welsh Grand National.

 Dream Horse had its world premiere at the Sundance Film Festival on 24 January 2020 and was released in the United States on 21 May 2021, by Bleecker Street and in the United Kingdom on 4 June 2021, by Warner Bros.
 Pictures.

-Synopsis

-The film tells the true story of Dream Alliance, an unlikely race horse bred by Welsh bartender Jan Vokes.
-With very little money and no experience, Jan convinces her neighbours to chip in their earnings to help raise Dream in the hopes he can compete with the racing elites.
-The group's investment pays off as Dream rises through the ranks with grit and determination and goes on to race in the Welsh Grand National.